Kirill Kaprizov leads Wild to 5-4 shootout win over Ducks – KION546

 But Eriksson Ek tied the game 5:26 into the third with his eighth goal.

-Terry scored his team-leading 11th goal to put Anaheim back in front before Kaprizov’s tied the game again.
+Terry scored his team-leading 11th goal to put Anaheim back in front.
+With the puck loose in front of Gustavsson, Terry poked the puck through the goaltender during a scrum.

-“The first two periods weren’t very good for us,” Wild defenseman Jared Spurgeon said.
-“The third period was more of the way we want to play.”

 UP NEXT